 Knowing the right questions to ask is a good communication skill to master, especially when conversing with customers and working on their complaints.

-Asking the right questions not only enable agents to isolate the root cause of customers’ issues, it also helps steer the conversation to the right direction.
+Asking the right questions not only enables agents to isolate the root cause of customers’ issues, it also helps steer the conversation in the right direction.
 Ideally, this should allow you to facilitate an engaging and productive conversation, and in effect, a better customer experience.

 The problem is that we’ve all been trained to provide the right answers more than we’re encouraged to raise the right questions, if at all.
 Most of our education and work experience is geared to expand our knowledge, and as a result, our inquisitiveness may lag behind.